What is Uninsured Motorist Coverage?

 - Hit-and-run coverage: Confirm whether UMBI covers hit-and-runs in your state and what documentation requirements exist (a police report is typically required)

-- Deductibles: Some UMPD policies have deductibles while others don't—understand what you'll pay out-of-pocket
+- Deductibles: UMPD policies typically carry deductibles ranging from $100 to $1,000—understand what you'll pay out-of-pocket

 - Claims process: Ask about the timeline and documentation needed to file uninsured motorist claims